rguj/ffos/README.md

 - Work should be distributed and traceable
 - Pull requests encouraged

-## Instructor Notes
-The system is intentionally imperfect for students to evaluate.
-Students must apply SAD thinking: Analyze then Improve.

 ## License
 Educational use only.
 Not for commercial deployment.